mwotton/devarmory/database/json_search_in_postgresql.md

 ---
 layout: page
-title: "MongoDB vs PostgreSQL: the smackdownening."
+title: "JSON search in PostgreSQL"
 ---

-# How to get JSON search in PostgreSQL
+# How to get JSON search in Postgres

 If you've been a dev on the net in, say, the last decade, you've probably seen an ad for MongoDB.
 The marketing was fierce - NoSQL was